The dedicated wife is the hallmark of a just and proper society. – Estalian Mecoir

-Lily thought about how she could hide it from Hasan, even the one night they spent together.
-She was sure she could, but Hasan’s intensity would make it almost impossible to obscure his passions.
-She was afraid that he would be emboldened by their night of passions and it would leads to their secret being inevitably revealed.
+Lily thought about how she could hide her growing affection from Hasan, more so after the one night they spent together.
+Hasan’s intensity would make it almost impossible to obscure his passions.
+She was afraid that he would be emboldened by their night of passions and it would lead to their secret being inevitably revealed.

 Tears threaten her again.

 She leaned back in her seat and struggled to regain her composure.
 Just when she thought she had it, the guilt stabbed her again.
 She had read the stories and heard the tales enough to know that it would only get worse when—not if—Mindil found out.

 To prevent the tears that threatened to spill, she made herself a silent promise.
 She would say no to Hasan and tell Mindil as soon as she could.

 The decision didn’t make anything better.
 She couldn’t imagine how Mindil would response.
 Would she scream and attack?
 Would she level her wit against Lily, destroying her reputation with sly whispers that no one else could hear?
 Each moment made the decision harder to follow, even in thought.
 She didn’t want to lose Mindil as a friend but she knew that it was too late to stop it.

 Her mind stewed and simmered with guilt until she felt the road underneath the carriage grow smoother.
 Gone were the rattle of cobblestones to be replaced by the gentle clicking of the neatly paved roads of the richer area.

 Lily continued to let her mind dwell on her guilt.
 She knew it wasn’t helping, nothing else could be done until she met with Hasan to tell him no and Mindil to confess.
 Nothing.